Terms of service

-Usage

-The Terms of Service Agreement is mainly used for legal purposes by companies which provide software or services, such as web browsers, e-commerce, web search engines, social media, and transport services.
+A Terms of Service agreement is mainly used for legal purposes by companies which provide software or services, such as web browsers, e-commerce, web search engines, social media, and transport services.

-A legitimate terms-of-service agreement is legally binding and may be subject to change.
+A legitimate Terms of Service agreement is legally binding and may be subject to change.
 Companies can enforce the terms by refusing service.
 Customers can enforce by filing a lawsuit or arbitration case if they can show they were actually harmed by a breach of the terms.
 There is a heightened risk of data going astray during corporate changes, including mergers, divestitures, buyouts, downsizing, etc., when data can be transferred improperly.

 Content

-A terms of service agreement typically contains sections pertaining to one or more of the following topic:
+A terms of service agreement typically contains sections pertaining to one or more of the following topics: